TalTech-PSG453/loading_motor_dt/README.md

 # LOADING_MOTOR_DT

+**NB!
+The ROS is deprecated for this project and is no longer updated!** Please refer to latest developments in [ROS2 Loading Motor Digital Twin Repo](https://github.com/TalTech-PSG453/ros2-loading_motor_dt)

 This README will briefly guide you to install and run the *loading_motor_tb digital twin* for the project **PSG-453**
 ## General Overview
 ****